 The United Kingdom is one of the most advanced and developed nations in the world.
 It ranks at the top in various Human Development Indexes and parameters like high per-capita income, economic resilience, industrial might and military power.
 In addition, the UK has played a pivotal role in influencing the world in many areas of industrial, political and social aspects.
 With all the services available to its citizens and the advanced nature of the country, it’s no surprise that the UK attracts millions of migrants every year to its shores.
 It is also one of those countries which provides great opportunities for contractors and freelancers.

-Individuals who are looking to migrate to the UK are given a chance to apply for a Permanent Residence (PR).
+Individuals who are looking to migrate to the UK are given a chance to apply for a Permanent Residence (PR) with the help of EEA (PR) Form.
 Individuals must fulfil the eligibility criteria and successfully clear the requisite tests.
 Individuals who have been granted UK Permanent Residency in the UK can live, leave and be gainfully employed in the UK without any restrictions on the length of stay.They are able to enjoy the rights and privileges enjoyed by any citizen of the UK.

 Permanent Residency (PR), which is also known as Indefinite Leave to Remain (ILR),is a residence status granted to an individual to live and work indefinitely in the UK.